 The data comes from three separate surveys of experiences with and attitudes towards scientific misconduct among biomedical doctoral students: 1) a 2010/11 study at the 4 Norwegian Universities having medical schools (12), 2) a 2014 study at the University of Oslo, Norway and the Karolinska Institute (KI), Sweden (13), 3) a 2015 study at the University of Oslo (14).
 All studies used very similar questionnaires that all included the Kalichman questionnaire.
 The studies are described in full in a series of papers (12-14).
 The questionnaires were distributed directly to doctoral students during basic compulsory courses in research methodology.
 The questionnaires were anonymous and participation was voluntary.
 We are thus unable to compare the demography of responders and non-responders.
 In order to emphasise the anonymous nature of the questionnaires we furthermore only collected limited demographic information to remove any suspicion in the mind of respondents that they could be deductively identified.
 The response rates and demographic information for the three constituent studies, and the two derived subset in this study is given in Table 1 (12-14).

 The present study is a secondary analysis of anonymous data and does not require research ethics approval.
+The initial data collection does not require research ethics approval in Norway and Sweden since it uses fully anonymous questionnaires in a non-patient population, but the studies are registered with the Norwegian Data Protection Authority.

 The reliability and properties of the questionnaire as a scale has been investigated using standard scale validation methods and confirmatory factor analysis based on Classical Test Theory (17-19).
 All statistical analyses have been performed using the Reliability and Factor Analysis functions in IBM SPSS version 20.